Alta Via 4 (days 5 & 6): Rifugio San Marco to Rifugio Antelao to Pieve di Cadore

 Rifugio San Marco to Rifugio Galassi (1hr)

-Set off from Rifugio San Marco, first on a blissfully level trail and eventually up steep scree to gain Forcella Piccola at 2,120m.
+Setting off from the quiet bliss of Rifugio San Marco, join first a pleasantly level trail before eventually climbing up steep scree to gain Forcella Piccola at 2,120m.

 This is actually the starting point for the climb to Antelao— in stable weather (which I was unlucky not to have, with afternoon storms forecasted), you can summit the second highest mountain in the Dolomites as a long day and then stay at Rifugio Galassi just below this point.
 If weather does not allow a full ascent, I still recommend climbing up part of the trail for beautiful views!